bagder/curl-http2-dev/README.md

 Requires that you have a recent nghttp2 built and installed, including its servers (configure --enable-apps)

+We now use nghttpd's --echo-upload option, added in nghttp2's git commit 5da4998.

 # step-by-step

 1. edit the Makefile in this directory